ramadimasatria/angular-image-tagging/README.md

 # angular-image-tagging
-Angular directive to implement image tagging.
+Angular directive for image tagging.

+-----in development-----